NaokiKojimaJapan/e-commerce_sales_analysis/README.md

 - Simple has the highest sales per SKU mainly because unit price of Simple is much higher than the others.
 It’s unsure if it stems from quality of products or amount per unit, so further research needed.

 # Recommendations & Next Steps
-**Overall**
-- Make all products available for purchase from mobile devices because it’s twice as less competitive as web and has a higher YoY growth rate.
+- **Overall:** **Make all products available for purchase from mobile devices** because it’s twice as less competitive as web and has a higher YoY growth rate.

-**For Newcomer**
-- Medium size by low unit price is the easiest area to get into the market and make revenue because medium size is the least competitive category and the category is dominant by higher unit price products than larger sizes.
+- **For Newcomer:** **Medium size by low unit price is the potential area to get into the market and make revenue** because medium size is the least competitive category and the category is dominant by higher unit price products than larger sizes.

-**Further Research and Discussion**
-- Research products by Simple to identify if their high unit price stems from quality or quantity.
+- **Further Research and Discussion:** Research products by Simple to **identify if their high unit price stems from quality or quantity**.
 If it’s coming from quality, all medium-size products on sale are high-quality, so there should be an opportunity to acquire potential demands from customers for low-cost products.